slr-ladders/theladders.github.com/README.markdown

 Remember to specify source.
 Everything we're doing here is in the source branch.  *Not master.*

 Now you're ready to issue a pull request.
-If you're new to doing pull requests, ask @jconnolly.
+If you're new to doing pull requests, ask [https://github.com/jconnolly](@jconnolly).
 You'll do it once and never forget.
 It's like riding a bike.
 But I'm not documenting how to ride a bike here.

 ### Protips